Pittsburgh Marathon

 Required Documents

-• Race-issued Gear Check bag (for gear check)
+• Race-issued Gear Check bag and tag (for gear check)

-• URL with race results for seeded position consideration (if applying for seeded position)
+• URL with race results for seeded position consideration (if applying for a seeded position)

 Entry Methods